 Dyslipidemia is a potentially serious condition that increases your risk of cardiovascular problems, like a heart attack or a stroke.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, boast years of experience diagnosing and treating dyslipidemia.
-To make an appointment at the practice in Fort Wayne, Indiana, call the office or use the online booking feature today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, boast years of experience diagnosing and treating dyslipidemia.
+To make an appointment at the practice in Fort Wayne, Indiana, call the office at 260-436-1248.

 Dyslipidemia is a condition characterized by high levels of lipids (fats) in your blood.
 Human blood contains three types of lipids: HDL or “good” cholesterol, LDL or “bad” cholesterol, and triglycerides.